Stanley Rous

-Sir Stanley Ford Rous (25 April 1895 – 18 July 1986) was an English football referee and the 6th president of FIFA, serving from 1961 to 1974.
-He also served as secretary of the Football Association from 1934 to 1962 and was an international referee.
+Sir Stanley Ford Rous (25 April 1895 – 18 July 1986) was an English international football referee and administrator.
+He served as secretary of the Football Association from 1934 to 1962 and then served as the 6th president of FIFA from 1961 to 1974.

 Early life

 Rous was born in Mutford near Lowestoft in East Suffolk and attended Sir John Leman School in Beccles.
 He was the eldest son of a provision master.
 He trained as a teacher in Beccles before serving in World War I as a non-commissioned officer in the 272nd Brigade of the Royal Field Artillery (East Anglian) in France, Palestine, Egypt, and Lebanon.

 After the war Rous attended St Luke's College in Exeter and then became a sports teacher at Watford Boys Grammar School.